dearimgui/dear_bindings/docs/MetadataFormat.md

 Dear Bindings Metadata Format
 -----------------------------

 The `cimgui.json` file contains JSON metadata about the generated bindings.
+Note that unlike the generated `.h` and `.cpp` files, the JSON metadata contains information from any associated configuration files (e.g. `imconfig.h`) as well.
+This is because the `.h` file will include those directly, but a consumer of the JSON data probably wants to know about any settings made in them without the burden of parsing them manually.

+As a general rule-of-thumb, if an element described here is missing from the JSON metadata then that means it is either not applicable to the object in question, or the generator doesn't have enough information to derive the correct value (for example, `is_nullable` is omitted when a determination cannot be made about the nullability of the pointer in question).

-The format looks like this:
+The JSON format looks like this:

 ### Top level